RilDev/takeoff-labs-takehome/README.md

       project, we use a mix of Tailwind and a bit of Scss but our main css framework is Tailwind.
 It’s quite fast to learn and pretty simple, if you don’t know it, take a look!
-- [ ] Put whatever photo you want on the profile picture on top of the chat list, it can be a photo of yourself! :)
+- [x] Put whatever photo you want on the profile picture on top of the chat list, it can be a photo of yourself! :)
 - [ ] BIG EXTRA: Responsive!

+### Extra

+- [x] set user cards background to active when clicked
+- [ ] update the unread message status when chat clicked
+- [x] select the first chat on load
+- [ ] fix the chat scroll system
+- [ ] refactor